FokiDoki/WireRest/README.md

 [Continue installation](#how-to-run)

-You can find the Java 21 package for you system [there](https://www.oracle.com/java/technologies/downloads/)
+You can find the Java 21 package for your system [there](https://www.oracle.com/java/technologies/downloads/)

 ## Examples: